sonic2kk/SPAM/readme.md

 Sets the volume of an audio track.
 This file has to be loaded into SPAM, see Spam:Load().
 Does not return anything.

-name - Name of the audio track vol - New volume you want to set to the audio track
+name - Name of the audio track<br />
+vol - New volume you want to set to the audio track